 - Execute main() multiple times without using any other function or condition or recursion in Java

-- FileStore getBlockSize() method in Java with Examples
+- @SafeVarargs Annotation in Java 9 with Example

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.